sacridini/Awesome-Geospatial/README.md

 * [DroneDB](https://github.com/DroneDB/DroneDB) - Effortless aerial data management and sharing.
 * [DsgTools](https://github.com/dsgoficial/DsgTools) - DSGTools is a QGIS plugin that allow users to create and manipulate Geospatial Data according to Brazilian Law (ET-EDGV 2.1.3 and ET-EDGV 3.0)
 * [exactextract](https://github.com/isciences/exactextract) - Provides a fast and accurate algorithm for summarizing values in the portion of a raster dataset that is covered by a polygon, often referred to as zonal statistics.
+* [fresco](https://github.com/go-spatial/fresco) - Fresco is an open source Mapbox Vector Tile Style editor that allows cartographers to craft stylesheets for use with Mapbox GL maps.
 * [gdal-mini](https://github.com/rouault/gdal-mini) - Minimal version of GDAL.
 * [Generic Mapping Tools](https://github.com/GenericMappingTools/gmt) - GMT is an open source collection of about 90 command-line tools for manipulating geographic and Cartesian data sets.
 * [GeoGig](http://geogig.org/) - GeoGig is a Distributed Version Control System (DVCS) specially designed to handle geospatial data efficiently.